 Mobile and call-out hairdressers

-Mobile hairdressers (hairdressers who travel to customer s home/venue and do not have a fixed hairdressing premises) must comply with the requirements relating to the storage, use, cleaning and disinfection of products, appliances and equipment.
+Mobile hairdressers (hairdressers who travel to customer's home/venue and do not have a fixed hairdressing premise) must comply with the requirements relating to the storage, use, cleaning and disinfection of products, appliances and equipment.

 Hair traps are available to purchase from most plumbing suppliers and need to be installed by a registered plumber.
 Hair traps need to be emptied and cleaned daily or as required.
 Hair only waste can be disposed of in your green recycling bin but if this contains other matter such as foils then this should be disposed of in your red refuse collection bin.